In Unbranded, four young men adopt and train a herd of wild mustangs and ride them across 3,000 miles of public land from Mexico to Canada.

 “So many people I know jumped right into the real world of business,” Meehl said.
 “They look back and think, ‘I wish I just taken a month or two months…’”

-Part of the message of Unbranded, according to Meehl, is to do it.
+According to Meehl, part of Unbranded’s message is to do it.
 She points to Unbranded’s young filmmakers.

 “These guys did something that I think is living the dream,” said Meehl.
 “To me, it would be really rough to ride a horse 3,000 miles, like they did.”